IDEA-FinAI/Simple-HHEA/README.md

 # Simple-HHEA

-The code and dataset for papar ***Toward Practical Entity Alignment Method Design: Insights from New Highly Heterogeneous Knowledge Graph Datasets*** in The Web Conf 2024.
+The code and dataset for paper ***Toward Practical Entity Alignment Method Design: Insights from New Highly Heterogeneous Knowledge Graph Datasets*** in The Web Conf 2024.